All You Need to Know About Indoor Composting

 As you may already know, greenhouse gases are the main cause of global warming, and one of them is methane.
 When we throw away our food waste and it arrives in landfills, the organic matter releases methane as it starts to rot.

 In the presence of oxygen and water, microbes use carbon dioxide for energy and decompose the organic wastes, releasing methane into the atmosphere.
 If this process is done in a well-maintained bin, it can reduce significantly the amount of methane released in landfills, and the carbon in the composting organic matter will end up in the nutritious resulting soil.

 How do you use an indoor compost bin?

 It depends on the type of bin you have.
-In the aerobic composting bins first you have to put in your bin the brown waste, then the green one and so on.
+In the aerobic composting bins first, you have to put in your bin the brown waste, then the green one and so on.
 The important thing is that the last layer is brown so that you avoid funky smells.

 Then, make sure to aerate it twice a week by mixing the contents.
-Once the compost reaches a deep, dark brown color and a uniform texture, that’s when you know it’s ready to harvest.
+Once the compost reaches a deep, dark brown colour and a uniform texture, that’s when you know it’s ready to harvest.
 At this point, just remove the finished compost, add new bedding, more kitchen waste and resume composting.

 In vermicomposting, you need to place the bedding for the worms made of dry matter, put the worms on top of the bedding and start feeding them with the green waste.
 Then, each layer is alternated, just like in traditional composting.